TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 12/Romans 12.5.md

 ---

-so we, who are many, are one body in Christ, and severally members one of another.
+so we, who are many, are one body in Christ, and individually members one of another.